singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 If we thought  about all of the paths to the nth step, we could just build them off the paths to the three previous steps.
 We can get up to the nth step by any of the following:

-- Going to the (n - l)st step and hopping 1 step.
+- Going to the (n - 1)st step and hopping 1 step.
 - Going to the (n - 2)nd step and hopping 2 steps.
-- Going to the (n - 3)rd step and hopping3  steps.
+- Going to the (n - 3)rd step and hopping 3 steps.

 Therefore, we just need to add the number of these paths together.